bchaing/discord-bot/README.md

 # Discord bot
+A discord.js bot.

+# Hosting
+Make sure you have NodeJS (https://nodejs.org/en/) installed.
+Download the bot folder open the command prompt or terminal in the main directory.
+Install the necessary packages with "npm install".
-Make a copy of the "config-sample.json" file and name it "config.json".
-Open the file and put YOUR bot token into the config file and save it.
+Make a copy of the config-sample.json file and name it config.json.
+Next, add your bot token to this file and other necessary fields.

-# Dependencies
-Node.js, Puppeteer
+To start the bot run "node ."